The BRDF as a PDF

 [Comment: This BRDF was invented to explain the curious fact that the full moon appears almost uniformly bright from the center to the edge of the lunar disk.
 If the lunar dust were a Lambertian reﬂector, the full moon would appear bright at the center and darker at the edge.
 However, the Minnaert BRDF agrees with observation over only a limited range of angles.]

 after noting that has the same uniform distribution as .
 For a Lambertian surface, the randomly generated angles are distributed as , which certainly is not intuitive.
-However, this distribution is precisely what is necessary to make the number of reﬂected photons per unit solid angle proportional to , as required for a Lambertian surface.
+However, this distribution is precisely what is necessary to make the number of reﬂected rays per unit solid angle proportional to , as required for a Lambertian surface.
+See the additional discussion of this on the Lambertian BRDFs page.